Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Result

-Fixed and wrist-mounted cameras performed well in low-occlusion tasks, such as \textit{basketball\_in\_hoop}, \textit{press\_switch}, \textit{put\_rubbish\_in\_bin}, C2FARM occasionally matching or surpassing our model.
-However, their performance dropped sharply in occluded scenarios, leading to a higher variance.
-In contrast, our model remained robust in occluded tasks.
-Although the BC model demonstrated some ability to adjust its viewpoint(as detailed below), it struggled with limited training samples, achieving only a 14\% success rate.
-The random viewpoint model performed the worst across all tasks, highlighting its inability to learn sensor-motor coordination.
+We found that C2F with single camera setting performed well in low-occlusion tasks, such as \textit{basketball\_in\_hoop}, \textit{press\_switch}, \textit{put\_rubbish\_in\_bin}, and it occasionally matching or surpassing our method.
+However, their performance dropped sharply in occluded scenarios, leading to a higher performance variance.
+In contrast, our model remained robust in occluded tasks due to its active perception ability. { Leveraging complementary information from different viewpoints, C2F with a dual-camera setup (front + wrist) outperforms a single camera significantly but remains slightly below our single active camera setup, with both delivering comparable results.
+The Oracle baseline, benefiting from global scene perception, achieved the highest success rate and shortest episode length.} In addition, although the BC model demonstrated some ability to adjust its viewpoint (as detailed below), it struggled with limited training samples, achieving only a 14\% success rate.
+Meanwhile the random viewpoint policy performed the worst across all tasks, highlighting its inability to learn sensor-motor coordination.

-\textbf{Active Perception Strategy Analysis.} We further analyzed the perception strategies of all models using two metrics: Average Single Step Information Gain(ASSIG) and Average Initial Information Gain(AIIG).
-ASSIG captures the average reduction in ROI entropy before and after a single viewpoint shift, while AIIG measures the entropy reduction compared to the initial viewpoint.
-Where $L = 100$ denotes the number of testing episodes, $K_l$ represents the length of episode $l$, and $E^l_{t_k}$ is defined in Eq.\eqref{eq:delta_entropy}.
-The term $[E^l_{t_k}]_{\mathbf{v}{t_0}}$ represents the visual entropy of the current ROI from the episode's initial viewpoint.
-As shown in Table \ref{tab:Information Gain}, our model significantly enhances ROI observation by adjusting viewpoints, outperforming the BC model by 2.8\% in ASSIG and 1.2\% in AIIG.
-In contrast, static \textit{front} and \textit{overhead} cameras, which cannot shift viewpoints, fail to achieve information gain.
-The wrist-mounted camera, unable to move independently of the gripper, shows zero ASSIG and is unsuitable for AIIG computation.

-Fig.\ref{fig:rollout}(b) compares the distribution of viewpoints learned by our model with the manually set active viewpoints from the demo trajectories used during training.
-Unlike demo patterns, our model's learned viewpoints are more concentrated in some tasks(\textit{Basketball\_in\_hoop}, \textit{unplug\_charger}) and more varied in others(\textit{meat\_on\_grill}, \textit{open\_drawer}), indicating it learned to select task-relevant viewpoints rather than simply imitating demo data.
-The camera observations at key moments(Fig.~\ref{fig:rollout}) further showcase our model's active visual perception capabilities.